Johndbm/Johndbm/README.md

 ---

 <!-- - 🔭 I’m currently working on ... -->
-- 🌱 I’m currently learning Fullstack Web Development with technologies like html,css,bootstrap,javascript
+- 🌱 I’m currently learning Fullstack Web Development with technologies like html,css,bootstrap,javascript,react,python,flask,SQL/posgres
 - 👯 I’m looking to collaborate on positive impact projects
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->